 - query_object Query object to use for plotting.

 - n_sim_filter List of n_sim values to plot.

-- plot Whether to plot the data.
+- plot Whether to plot the ap location node for each fiber.

+- plot_distribution Whether to plot action potential initiation node distribution.

 - n_sim_label_override Label to use for n_sim.

 - model_labels Labels to use for models.

 - save Whether to save the plot.

 - subplots Whether to plot in subplots.

 - nodes_only Whether to plot only nodes.

 - amp Amplitude of action potential.